kaynenh/jquery-slidingdrawer/README.md

 	} );
 	```

 The appearance of the drawer can be modified in /dist/jquery.slidingdrawer.css.
-The width and heights of the drawer are currently hardcoded in the js.
+If you modify drawerHeight or drawerWidth, be sure to change it in css as well.

 ## License